YourOnly-One/yoo-hugo-content/way/en-ph/blog/posts/2018/20180630-reminder-president.md

 Is the President the Antichrist?
 I have no idea.
 Personally?
 No, I don't think he is (for different reasons, not because of the "Pre-Tribulation Rapture" doctrine).
 If the President is not the Antichrist, then consider these two: (a) the President could be revealing something he learned as the President; (b) he is being used by the G-d of the Bible Himself!

 ### A. Was the President trying to send a message?

 Most of us, religious or atheist alike, are aware that there are powers-that-be up in the hierarchy and in the shadows.
 Various labels were attributed to these people: the elite, the 1%, the Illuminati, the shadow government/agency, the banks, you name it.
 Most of us agree there are people with evil agendas pushing for a New World Order and One World Government for their own benefit, with the rest of us branded as "useless eaters" that must be eliminated for human civilisation to survive.

 Rodrigo Duterte, as the elected President of the Republic of the Philippines, is of course more aware of these things than any of us.
 The President gets access to information no one else in the country can ever tap.
 I personally believe that the President himself also have his own network or networks.

 Could it be then that PD30 learned something grave but he can not reveal it directly?
 That he realised he can better protect this country, that we all love dearly, by staying alive?
 That he could become a corpse with no evidence of foul play?
 His best option is to reveal things in a way that he also puts himself in the hotseat to make it appear he was being "careless"?

-### B. The President is being used by the G-d of the Bible Himself!
+### B. The President is being used by the G-d of the Bible Himself

 But what if President Rodrigo Duterte is being used by the G-d of the Bible Himself?
 The G-d of the Bible is sending us a message because the Antichrist is about to reveal himself and only those who are paying attention, who are awake, who are sober, will be able to identify him.

 Through PD30, we had a demonstration of how the Antichrist will fool the world.
 By mocking and discrediting the G-d of the Bible while subtlely introducing about a supreme being who is not "stupid".
 What do I mean by "stupid"?
 Am I mocking the President?